jrobertson/shortn-url/README.md

     snurl.short_url('ae')
     #=> "http://forrst.com/posts/Ban_IP_addresses_from_Asterisk-XDH"

-Note: To crete the 'surl.xml' file you can use the short-url-creator gem.
+Note: To create the 'surl.xml' file you can use the short-url-creator gem.

 ## Resources